ed-curran/TrustBox/packages/trustbench/README.md

 (e.g. different URLs and DIDs in dev vs prod).
 And that's not even talking about actually creating the DIDs, and signing credentials.

 I created this tool to solve that problem for myself.
 But I think it would be useful for others too.

-It supports using veramo or web5.js under the hood.
-It will default to veramo.
-To publish to a DWN, the `publishWithWeb5` config must be used.
-In which case web.js  will be used.

-Warning: its rather janky, especially the lockfile behaviour.
-But it generally works and its pretty cool

 ## Hypothesis
 We should be able to construct a model that describes a setup of entities and trust resources such as the one described above.